What is an Interlibrary Loan?

 The copyright law of the United States (Title 17, U.S. Code)

 governs the making of copies or other reproductions of copyrighted material under certain conditions specified in the law.
 Libraries and archives are authorized to furnish a copy for study, scholarship or research.
 If a user makes a request for or later uses a photocopy or reproduction for purposes in excess of fair use, then the user may be liable for copyright infringement.
-This institution reserves the right to refuse to accept a copying order if, in its judgement, fulfillment of the order would involve violation of the copyright law.
+This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of the copyright law.

 The average request takes approximately 10 days to three weeks to be completed.
 Loan periods are determined by the lending library and are typically a minimum of two weeks.
 Photocopies of magazine and/or journal articles are yours to keep.
 The ILL staff makes every effort to fill your request; however, there is no guarantee that a request can be filled.
 We will notify you if we are unable to locate and borrow the requested item(s).